Mbarara district

 Mbarara District is a district in South Western Uganda.
-In 2019 Uganda cabinet approved part of Mbarara the then Mbarara municipality to be upgraded to a city status in July 2020.
+In 2019, the Ugandan Cabinet approved part of Mbarara District, the then-Mbarara municipality, to be upgraded to city status effective July 2020.

 Location

 Mbarara District is bordered by Ibanda District to the north, Kiruhura District to the east, Isingiro District to the southeast, Rwampara District to the southwest, Sheema District to the west and Buhweju District to the northwest.
-The district headquarters at Mbarara, the largest city in the sub-region, are located approximately 290 km, by road, southwest of Kampala, Uganda's capital city, and largest metropolitan area.
+The district headquarters at Mbarara, the largest city in the sub-region, are located approximately 290 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The coordinates of the district are:00 36S, 30 36E.